 More about the creators of the carol

-Mohr was a generous man who donated most of his salary to charity.
+Josephus Franciscus Mohr (1792 – 1848) had become a priest by special dispensation, as he was of illegitimate birth.
+He was generous man who donated most of his salary to charity.
 He also created a fund for children from poor families to attend school, and he set up a system for the care of the elderly.
 He died in 1848, at the age of 55.

-As a child, Gruber had shown a true gift for music, but his father vehemently opposed allowing the boy to take music lessons.
+Franz Xaver Gruber (1787 – 1863) had shown a true gift for music as a child, but his father vehemently opposed allowing the boy to take music lessons.
 A local school teacher gave Gruber free and secretive music lessons.
 Gruber received his first own instrument at the age of 11.
 As a primary school teacher and church organist, he continued to compose additional arrangements of “Stille Nacht” as well as many other carols and masses, many of which are still in print and sung today in Austria.

 Listen to a performance of the song in the style of 1818 here: https://www.youtube.com/watch?v=t_nYQzY9Ans